Why God Created Us? Breaking Down the Ultimate Question

 We excel at what things are and how they’re made.
 We become so focused on the what and how, but we keep skipping the why.

 We all wake up on a moving train.
-Some are impressed by the seats and views, while others strive to move to the first-class section.
-Yet none of us asks why we are on this train or where it is heading.
-But those suppressed questions in our subconscious keep us depressed and live in inexplicable fear.
+Some are impressed by the seats and windows, while others strive to move to the first-class compartment.
+Yet none of us asks why we are on this moving train or where it is heading.
+And all of those suppressed questions in our subconscious keep us depressed and living in inexplicable fear.

-Now, if you don’t believe there is a Creator and neither an afterlife, you can start by reading my previous article about God’s existence and the creation of the universe, then welcome back to discover the purpose behind that creation from the Islamic perspective.
+Now, if you don’t believe in a Creator or an afterlife, you can start by reading my previous article on God’s existence and the creation of the universe, then welcome back to discover the purpose behind that creation from an Islamic perspective.

-On the opposite, He created animals with instincts and desires but no intellect.
+God created angels with intelligent ability and no instincts or desires.
+On the other extreme, He created animals with instincts and desires but no intellect.

-Then, created humans, with instincts, desires, and exceptional thinking abilities, add to that free will.
+Then He created humans with instincts, desires, and exceptional cognitive abilities, and He provided them with free will.

 “Indeed, We offered the trust to the heavens and the earth and the mountains, but they ˹all˺ declined to bear it, being fearful of it.
 But humanity assumed it, ˹for˺ they are truly wrongful ˹to themselves˺ and ignorant ˹of the consequences˺”